helena-intel/openvino/docs/install_guides/installing-openvino-windows.md

 > **NOTE**: These steps are required only if you want to use Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.

-To perform inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, the following additional installation steps are required:
+To enable inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, the following additional installation steps are required:

   1. Download and install <a href="https://www.microsoft.com/en-us/download/details.aspx?id=48145">Visual C++ Redistributable for Visual Studio 2017</a>
   2. Check with a support engineer if your Intel® Vision Accelerator Design with Intel® Movidius™ VPUs card requires SMBUS connection to PCIe slot (most unlikely).
 Install the SMBUS driver only if confirmed (by default, it's not required):